 This guide outlines best practices when it comes scheduling content through Buffer Publish.
-Our top tips include configuring unique posting times for each social account and limiting duplicated content.
+Our top tips include configuring unique posting times for each social channel and limiting duplicated content.

 Keeping your Facebook accounts safe and avoiding being flagged for spam or bot behaviour